niklasf/shakmaty/README.md

 ---------

 * 0.16.2
-  - Fix Racing King game end detection: Black cannot catch up if their own pieces block the goal.
+  - Fix Racing Kings game end detection: Black cannot catch up if their own pieces block the goal.
   - Pawn drops in Crazyhouse are now considered zeroing.
 * 0.16.1